Consolidated Communications in Missouri at a Glance

 When will Fidium Fiber be available in more Missouri areas?

 Consolidated Communications is actively expanding Fidium Fiber across its Missouri service territory, but specific timelines vary by community.
 The company prioritizes fiber construction based on engineering feasibility, existing infrastructure, and community demand.
-Missouri's location at the crossroads of America makes reliable internet essential for the state's logistics and e-commerce businesses, and Fidium Fiber supports these enterprises with consistent high-bandwidth connections.
+Missouri's location at the crossroads of America makes reliable internet essential for the state's logistics.
+E-commerce businesses, and Fidium Fiber supports these enterprises with consistent high-bandwidth connections.
 Residents in DSL-only areas should check back periodically, as the company regularly announces new Fidium Fiber expansion areas.

 Does Fidium Fiber have data caps in Missouri?